elastic/package-registry/README.md

 # Definitions

+**NOTE: This is not fully up-to-date anymore.**

 ## Package

 A package is a list of assets for the Elastic stack that belong together.
-This can be ingest pipelines, data sources, dashboards etc. All of these are defined above.
+This can be ingest pipelines, data sources, dashboards etc. All the assets which can exist in a package are defined in ASSETS.md.

 ## Input